 - Bari to Dubrovnik with Jadrolinija

-- Bari to Dubrovnik and Ancona to Split with Jadrolinija
+- Ancona to Split with Jadrolinija

 - Ancona to Split with Snav